billynewport/datasurface/docs/yellow_dp/MVP_DataTransformers.md

 The ingestion DAG for the output datastore is already taken care of, it will be in the storesToIngest list for the ingestion graph.
 DataTransformers output DataStores must have a cmd which is a DataTransformerOutput.
 This is a special cmd which is used to indicate that the datastore is an output of a DataTransformer.
 This is now lint checked by DataTransformer in the DSL.
 Users dont specify how to ingest the output datastore of a DataTransformer, it's done automatically by the DataPlatform.

+## The DataTransformerJob

+This is a new job type which is used to execute the code in the DataTransformer within the YellowDataPlatform.
+It runs within the container image of the DataTransformer code artifact, a docker container image.
+The job runs using a datatransformer instance specific credential, not any system credentials.
+This also prevents the datatransformer from accessing any other data in the system.
+The credential it uses to access the DataContainer, the merge engine in this case, should also be supplied.
+This also needs to be specific to the DataTransformer instance.
+The YellowDataPlatform would need to generate these credentials as needed, part of handleModelMerge and then provide them to the job.

+I feel uncomfortable using a customer container image to run this code.
+We have no control over the version of datasurface used in the container.
+This was a maintenance problem for me in the past when clients created spark jobs in their own jars with the libraries packed in.
+We ended up trying to shim in fixes to those libraries as it was hard to get all clients to recompile their spark job jars and update them.
+The same thing may happen here.

+So, rather than using a container image in the CodeArtifact, we will make a new CodeArtifact which specifies a github repo containing the code.
+There will be an expectation of a datatransformer.py file containing a standard function which will be called by the DataPlatform to run the code.
+The data platform will provide the standard container image to run the job in.
+The main code will start a transaction against the merge engine, truncate the output tables and then within that transaction, call the datatransformer.py function passing the connection.
+The datatransformer is expected to write the output to the dt_ output tables using that connection.
+The transaction is then committed in the main function.
+When the job completes, the ingestion job for the output tables should be triggered.
+This is always a multi-dataset ingestion job.

+The data transformer should also be provided with a dict[str,str] which maps from store#dataset name to the table name for every datasetsink in the Workspace.
+The output datastore and datasets is also present in the dict.

 ## How will a DataTransformer work?